-

 Refined vs. Unrefined Coconut Oil: What's The Difference?

-There are two main differences you should know when choosing between refined or unrefined coconut oil for edibles: the production process and what part of the coconut the oil is made from.
+When choosing between refined and unrefined coconut oil for edibles, you should know two main differences: the production process and what part of the coconut the oil is made from.
 These two factors can impact the cooking temperature (and other important factors) when making your edibles, so the two aren’t always interchangeable.

 Unrefined Coconut Oil

-Some chefs (and brands) refer to unrefined coconut oil as “virgin” or “extra-virgin” coconut oil.
-All of these names mean the same thing and are helpful to keep in mind when shopping for ingredients.
+Some chefs (and brands) refer to unrefined coconut oil as “virgin” or “extra-virgin.”
+All of these names mean the same thing and are helpful to remember when shopping for ingredients.

-Unrefined coconut oil goes through a simple production process of extracting and pressing the coconut meat to draw out the oils.
-There are two different methods for how the coconut meat is pressed.
+Unrefined coconut oil is produced by extracting and pressing the coconut meat to draw out the oils.
+Two different methods are used for this.

-• The wet method utilizes fresh coconut meat to produce milk and oil.
-The milk and oil are then separated, typically using fermentation or specialized machines.
+- The wet method utilizes fresh coconut meat to produce milk and oil.
+The milk and oil are separated, typically using fermentation or specialized machines.

 Unrefined coconut oil has a strong scent and tastes like coconut (which isn’t the case with refined coconut oil).
 If you’re a fan of coconut flavor, unrefined oil might be the right choice.

-One great feature of unrefined coconut oil is that it has a long shelf life.
-When properly stored in a cool place and a sealed container, the oil can last two to three years.
+One great feature of unrefined coconut oil is its long shelf life.
+The oil can last two to three years when stored correctly in a cool place and a sealed container.

 Cannabis Storage Tip: Regardless of the product, keep all cannabis products in a clearly labeled container and out of reach of children or pets.